 I recommend reading Sally Fallon’s book, Nourishing Traditions.
 NewTrends Publishing.
-It is an excellent resource that I use in my home and it was also a text book in my Master’s program for holistic nutrition.
+It is an excellent resource that I use in my home and it was also a text book in my Master’s program for Health & Nutrition Education.
 It is a wonderful whole food cookbook full of information and Sally Fallon explains everything simply.
 There is a chapter on feeding babies.

 Unfortunately there are plenty of baby food books on the market that recommend soy food and soy milk.
 This is one of the worst foods to eat.
 Please read the book, The Whole Soy Story, by Dr. Kaayla T. Daniel.

 I would not buy Ruth Yaron’s book, Super Baby Food.

 - In this book Yaron recommends soy and I feel this is harmful advice.
 She also promotes nuts which are allergenic and should be avoided until after age one or two.

 - Apparently she doesn’t like children to eat meat which is poor advice since young children are best equipped to digest animal foods and ill-equipped to digest grains.

 Weston A. Price